 The MLD MAC Address Present subfield is set to 1 if the MLD MAC Address field is present in the Common Info field.
+Otherwise the MLD MAC Address Present subfield is set to 0.

+The Transmitting AP Link ID Present subfield is set to 1 if the Transmitting AP Link ID field is present in the Common Info field.
+Otherwise the Transmitting AP Link ID Present subfield is set to 0.

-Otherwise the subfield is set to 0.
+The Transmitting AP Change Sequence subfield is set to 1 if the Transmitting AP Change Sequence field is present in the Common Info field.
+Otherwise the Transmitting AP Change Sequence subfield is set to 0.

-The Common Info field carries information that are common to all the links and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic variant Multi-Link element) to 9.4.2.295b.3 (Probe Request variant Multi-Link element)).
+The Common Info field carries information that are common to all the links except for Transmitting AP Link ID field and Transmitting AP Change Sequence field which are for the link on which the multi-link element is sent and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic variant Multi-Link element) to 9.4.2.295b.3 (Probe Request variant Multi-Link element)).

 The Link Info field carries information specific to the links and is optionally present based on the value of the Type subfield (see 9.4.2.295b.2 (Basic variant Multi-Link element) to 9.4.2.295b.3 (Probe Request variant Multi-Link element)).